tirth/JmapNet/JmapNet.Client/README.md

 ﻿# JmapNet.Client

-A high performance modern client library for JMAP APIs, built on `HttpClient` and `System.Text.Json`.
+A modern, high performance client library for JMAP APIs, built on `HttpClient` and `System.Text.Json`.

 ## Initialization

 All API calls require an access token, acquiring one is currently out of scope for this library.

-The client can be initialized with the token, which creates an `HttpClient` instance with bearer authentication headers set:
+The client can be initialized with the token, which creates an `HttpClient` instance with the correct headers set:

 ``` csharp
 var baseUri = new Uri("https://api.fastmail.com");